odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

           a temple to Lord Krishna, and the famous pichhwai paintings originate from this place.
 Pichhwai are large banner-sized paintings that tell stories from the life of Krishna or from the Mahabharata.
-The main purpose of these paintings was to serve as a backdrop to the deity's statue in a temple.
+The main purpose of these paintings was to serve as a backdrop to the deity’s statue in a temple.
 Another use of these paintings was as a story board - whereby bards would use the pictures to tell a story.
 In the narrow streets of Nathdwara town, you will see several painters busy